open-obfuscator/doc/omvll/passes/strings-encoding/index.md

 }
 ```

-As we can observe, a stack buffer with the same size as the original string is allocated on the stack.
+As we can observe, a global buffer local to the function with the same size
+as the original string is materialized in the IR.
 It is also worth highlighting some aspects of this protection:

-1. The indexes of the stack buffer where the `'char'` is decoded are shuffled.
+1. The indexes of the buffer where the `'char'` is decoded are shuffled.
 2. The keystream used for decoding the string is unique.
 3. The memory accesses of both, `OMVLL_DECODED` and `ENC_OMVLL` are protected with [Opaque Fields Access]({{< ref "/omvll/passes/opaque-fields-access" >}}).
 4. The `xor` operation is protected with [Arithmetic Obfuscation]({{<ref "/omvll/passes/arithmetic" >}}).